 Tom patted my knee.
 They both agreed: the situation is bizarre.
 The wires got crossed somewhere and we’re obviously not on the same page, but it’s just strange of him to make such obvious moves and then flip a switch and turn cold.

 They also agreed he’s incredibly handsome (not the word they used).

 As we neared midnight, I decided it’s worth enjoying this feeling.
 Because really, this confusion and angst?
 It’s so perfectly normal (it’s almost laughable).
 Tom tells me I’m “practically ‘Sex and the City’”.

 They walked me home.
 They didn’t try to kiss me when we got there*.

 I let myself in and transferred my smoky soup to a container.
 I started scrubbing the pot and scraping off the charcoal layer at the bottom.
 As I scrubbed and scraped (and scrubbed and scraped) I felt lousy and elated and stupid and… happy.

 Because this, ladies and gentlemen, is what happy looks like.
 It’s been six weeks since I moved here, five weeks since I started my job, and the biggest problem I’m dealing with is some stupid boy who’s playing it hard to get.
 It’s been six weeks and I feel like everything’s falling into my place and my life is starting.

 “She believed she could so she did” has never felt truer than right now.
-Everything really is coming down roses.
+Everything really is coming up roses.